Azure Spot Virtual Machines

 No. You can only set the Spot pricing flag at creation time.

 No. An Azure VMSS can’t support more than one type of VM.

-Spot VMs have a separate quota pool such as pay-as-you-go VMs.
-Learn more in the Azure subscription and service limits, quotas and constraints documentation.
+Spot VMs have a separate quota pool like pay-as-you-go VMs.
+Learn more in the Azure subscription and service limits, quotas, and constraints documentation.

 To review Azure Spot VMs availability across the various Azure channels - including Cloud Service Providers (CSPs) - please refer to our documentation.
 Please visit Partner Center and contact your Microsoft partner account manager if you have any additional questions.

 Batch currently supports low-priority VMs and will be updated to support Spot VMs, including the ability to set the maximum price.
 Spot VMs will only be supported for ‘virtualMachineConfiguration’ pools and not ‘cloudServiceConfiguration’ pools.
 Learn more about Spot VMs on Batch.

 Yes, this capability is available to our customers in the Azure portal.